yykids/Network-VPC/en/overview.md

 * Directly access instances from the internet, via floating IP.

+* The Internet can be accessed with a fixed source IP using an NAT gateway.

 * Control access to instances by using security group.

 * Connect different VPCs via peering.
 To allow complete isolation, use multiple VPCs and provide peering for designated connection.